Harvard scholars on life, death, legacy of Martin Luther King Jr.

 ‘It was clear that he was making lots of people angry’

-Gordon-Reed, 9 years old, was with her mother at the home of one her friends “when her son came into the room and told us that King had been assassinated.”
+Gordon-Reed, 9 years old in 1968, was with her mother at the home of one her friends “when her son came into the room and told us that King had been assassinated.”

 Her Texas community’s reaction was one of “great sadness,” said Gordon-Reed, Harvard Law School’s Charles Warren Professor of American Legal History, a professor of history in the Faculty of Arts and Sciences, and a Pulitzer Prize winner for “The Hemingses of Monticello: An American Family.”

-“But this was a small town with a small black population,” she added.
+“But this was a small town with a small black population,” she said.
 “More open anger was expressed in urban communities.”

 Gordon-Reed said her mother and father “were not surprised” by King’s murder.
 “It was clear that he was making lots of people angry.
 The possibility of violence was always present given all that was at stake.”